conditionWang/NTL/README.md

 Reminder: Sorry for the delay in posting codes.
-These two weeks, I am struggling with my several ongoing projects.
-I will clean and upload our codes as soon as possible before 20 April.
-If you want to get our codes soon, you can drop me an email (lixuwang2025@u.northwestern.edu) and I will give you the uncleaned version.
+Thanks for your patience.
+We promise to post our codes before 20 June.

 # Non-Transferable Learning